 Stools that contain little or no bilirubin turn a lighter color.
 Cancer can also prevent the pancreas from releasing its digestive enzymes, making it harder for your body to break down fat.
 That undigested fat can end up in your stool, making it float or look greasy.

-When excess bilirubin builds up in the skin, it tends to cause itchiness and irritation.
+When excess bilirubin builds up in the skin, it also tends to cause itchiness and irritation.

-It’s important to remember that a lot of conditions can cause these or similar symptoms.
+It’s important to remember that a lot of different conditions can cause these or similar symptoms.
 Having one or more of these symptoms doesn’t mean you have pancreatic cancer.
-However, it is a good reason to see your doctor.
+However, it’s a good reason to see your doctor.